The Band's Visit

-The Band's Visit (ביקור התזמורת) is a 2007 comedy-drama film, directed and written by Eran Kolirin, and starring Saleh Bakri, Ronit Elkabetz, Sasson Gabai and Uri Gavriel.
+The Band's Visit (ביקור התזמורת) is a 2007 comedy-drama film written and directed by Eran Kolirin, and starring Saleh Bakri, Ronit Elkabetz, Sasson Gabai and Uri Gavriel.
 It is an international co-production between Israel, France and the United States.

 The film received acclaim from critics and audiences.
 It won eight Ophir Prizes awarded by the Israeli Film Academy.
 It was Israel's original Foreign Language Film submission for the 80th Academy Awards, but was rejected by the Academy of Motion Picture Arts and Sciences because it contained over 50% English dialogue.
-Thus, Israel sent Beaufort instead; Beaufort was eventually included in the five final nominees.
+Thus, Israel sent Beaufort instead, which was eventually included in the five final nominees.

 Synopsis

 The eight men of the Alexandria Ceremonial Police Orchestra arrive in Israel from Egypt.
 They have been booked by an Arab cultural center in Petah Tikva, but through a miscommunication (Arabic has no "p" sound, and regularly replaces it with "b"), the band takes a bus to Beit Hatikva, a fictional town in the middle of the Negev Desert.

 The Egyptians encounter a few Israeli townspeople, who respond with curiosity about the band, are variously friendly and wary, and provide them with shelter, food, music and companionship during their visit.
 There is no transportation out of the town that day, and there are no hotels for them to spend the night in.

 The band members dine at a small restaurant where the owner, Dina (Ronit Elkabetz) invites them to stay the night at her apartment, at her friends' apartment, and in the restaurant.
 No one quite falls in love, but a sense of unspoken longing and loneliness is expressed.